ionic-team/ionic-site/docs/v2/guide/index.md

 <h1 class="title">Ionic 2 Guide</h1>

-Welcome to the Ionic 2 Guide.
-In this guide we will walk through the process of creating a new app based on Ionic 2, adding several views (or "pages") to the app, working with some of the most important controls, and thoughts on getting your app deployed into the app stores.
+Welcome to the Ionic 2 Guide!
+In this section, we will walk through the process of creating a new Ionic 2 app.
+We will then add several views (or "pages") to the app, work with some of the most important controls, and then go over getting your app deployed into the app stores.

 ## Getting Started